EVORA-project/evora-ontology/models/docs/Fungus.md

   productionCellLine:
     name: productionCellLine
-    description: The cell line used for the production or propagation of the pathogen, detailing the cellular environment employed in its cultivation and study
+    description: The cell line used for the production or propagation of the pathogen, detailing the cellular environment employed in its cultivation and study.
     title: production cell line
     from_schema: https://w3id.org/evorao/
     rank: 1000